RideXpress/docs/contributing/general guidelines.md

 Size estimation: Contributors use points to estimate their issues with the following guidelines:
 1 point is 2 hours of work, 2 points 4 hours of work, 3 and 5.
-A task shouldn't be long enough to be finished in multiple sprints, if that happens, the task should be splitted.
+A task shouldn't be long enough to be finished in multiple sprints, if that happens, the task should be split.
-Complexity will be proportional to the amounts of points assigned but not strictly.
+Complexity will be proportional to the amounts of points assigned but not strictly linked to the hours spent.

-Definition of done:
+### Definition of done:
 Every task should have detailed explanation of what needs to be accomplished of a task, the following can used as examples:

 Define RAML object for user
-Complete Deisgn Document for Payments API
+Complete Design Document for Payments API
 Deploy square-system-api
 Write Unit tests for square-system-api
 Implementation ffor square-system-api